dzikoysk/reposilite/reposilite-site/data/guides/features/dashboard.md

 Reposilite exposes a frontend that is mounted to `/#/` as [SPA (_single-page application_)](https://en.wikipedia.org/wiki/Single-page_application) in [Vue 3](https://vuejs.org/).
 You can disable the frontend in [shared configuration](/guide/settings#shared-configuration) if you want to disable an easy way to query your repository or to provide a custom frontend implementation using [static files](/guide/static-files).

 #### Browser
 Browser displays the content of the currently selected directory in respect to the provided authentication credentials.
-For user not logged in it lists only public files, for authenticated users it also displays files that the user has access to.
+For users not logged in it lists only public files, for authenticated users it also displays files that the user has access to.

 ![Dashboard Browser Preview](/images/guides/dashboard-browser-preview.png)